pymupdf/PyMuPDF-Optional-Material/docs/page.rst

           >>> page.drawRect(page.rect, color=col, fill=col, overlay=False)

    .. index::
-      pair: fontname; Page.insertFont args
+      pair: encoding; insertFont
-      pair: fontfile; Page.insertFont args
+      pair: fontbuffer; insertFont
-      pair: fontbuffer; Page.insertFont args
+      pair: fontfile; insertFont
-      pair: set_simple; Page.insertFont args
+      pair: fontname; insertFont
-      pair: encoding; Page.insertFont args
+      pair: set_simple; insertFont

    .. method:: insertFont(fontname="helv", fontfile=None, fontbuffer=None, set_simple=False, encoding=TEXT_ENCODING_LATIN)

       PDF only: Add a new font to be used by text output methods and return its :data:`xref`.
 If not already present in the file, the font definition will be added.
 Supported are the built-in :data:`Base14_Fonts` and the CJK fonts via **"reserved"** fontnames.
 Fonts can also be provided as a file path or a memory area containing the image of a font file.

       :arg str fontname: The name by which this font shall be referenced when outputting text on this page.
 In general, you have a "free" choice here (but consult the :ref:`AdobeManual`, page 56, section 3.2.4 for a formal description of building legal PDF names).
-However, if it matches one of the :data:`Base14_Fonts` or one of the CJK fonts, ``fontfile`` and ``fontbuffer`` **are ignored**.
+However, if it matches one of the :data:`Base14_Fonts` or one of the CJK fonts, *fontfile* and *fontbuffer* **are ignored**.

-      In other words, you cannot insert a font via ``fontfile`` / ``fontbuffer`` and also give it a reserved ``fontname``.
+      In other words, you cannot insert a font via *fontfile* / *fontbuffer* and also give it a reserved *fontname*.

       .. note:: A reserved fontname can be specified in any mixture of upper or lower case and still match the right built-in font definition: fontnames "helv", "Helv", "HELV", "Helvetica", etc. all lead to the same font definition "Helvetica".
 But from a :ref:`Page` perspective, these are **different references**.
-You can exploit this fact when using different ``encoding`` variants (Latin, Greek, Cyrillic) of the same font on a page.
+You can exploit this fact when using different *encoding* variants (Latin, Greek, Cyrillic) of the same font on a page.

       :arg str fontfile: a path to a font file.
-If used, ``fontname`` must be **different from all reserved names**.
+If used, *fontname* must be **different from all reserved names**.

       :arg bytes/bytearray fontbuffer: the memory image of a font file.
-If used, ``fontname`` must be **different from all reserved names**.
+If used, *fontname* must be **different from all reserved names**.
 This parameter would typically be used to transfer fonts between different pages of the same or different PDFs.

-      :arg int set_simple: applicable for ``fontfile`` / ``fontbuffer`` cases only: enforce treatment as a "simple" font, i.e. one that only uses character codes up to 255.
+      :arg int set_simple: applicable for *fontfile* / *fontbuffer* cases only: enforce treatment as a "simple" font, i.e. one that only uses character codes up to 255.

       :arg int encoding: applicable for the "Helvetica", "Courier" and "Times" sets of :data:`Base14_Fonts` only.
 Select one of the available encodings Latin (0), Cyrillic (2) or Greek (1).
 Only use the default (0 = Latin) for "Symbol" and "ZapfDingBats".